Rubber Expansion Joint Supplier

 We are a highly trusted Rubber Expansion Joint supplier in Perth, Western Australia.
 We supply Rubber Pipeline Expansion Joints nationally across Australia with free delivery*.
-We supply a large range of rubber expansion joints to all cities in Australia, Perth, Adelaide, Melbourne, Sydney, Brisbane, Darwin, Canberra and Hobart.
+Dewater Products supply a large range of rubber expansion joints to all cities in Australia, Perth, Adelaide, Melbourne, Sydney, Brisbane, Darwin, Canberra and Hobart.

 Australia’s Leading Suppliers of Rubber Expansion Joints in Perth, Western Australia.

 Facts about Rubber Expansion Joints:

-- Purposely built to safely expand and contract and absorb movement.
+- Purposely built to safely expand and contract and absorb movement in pipelines.

 - Commonly used in piping systems, ships, bridges, buildings.

 - Made from multiple layers of flexible rubber, with heat and corrosion resistant properties.

 - The shape of the convolution is designed to withstand working pressure from the inside.

 - Also known as a compensator and a flexible pump connector.

 - Sphere types are made by a mould and vulcanising, they have floating flanges which can be rotated.